 “We named it after a bar that was on the New Jersey side of the Holland Tunnel called the Trolley (Room) Bar,” said Monier, a former fullback and first baseman at WHS. ” Why did we call it the Jolly Trolley?
 God only knows.
 We did some strange things back in those days.”

 We can’t start the story without first knowing about the actual railed trolley that ran in Westfield.
-What many don’t know is that the first trolley ran thru Westfield back in 1898 along what is today’s NJ Transit #49 bus.
+Many don’t know that the first trolley ran through Westfield back in 1898 along what is today’s NJ Transit #49 bus.
 The trolley system ended in 1935.

 At one time, trolley tracks used to run down from Elizabeth down Grove Street to Summit Avenue and into